sheisacreative/diversity-generator/README.md

 -- OR --

 1. Download the script.
-2. Save the entire unzipped files at: C: Program Files > Adobe > Adobe Photoshop CC 2020 > Presets > Scripts.
+2. Extract the zip at "C: Program Files > Adobe > Adobe Photoshop CC 2020 > Presets > Scripts".
 3. Open Photoshop.
 4. At Photoshop go to File > Scripts > Browse and find your script.
 5. Once you select it will already run.